-University of Helsinki’s most cited researchers in the fields of molecylar biology and clinical medicine research.
+University of Helsinki’s most cited researchers in the fields of molecular biology and clinical medicine research.

 Academy of Finland Professor Kari Alitalo (b.
-1952), head of the Translational Cancer Biology Research Programme and director of the Wihuri Research Institute, has discovered several growth factors that regulate the development of blood and lymphatic vessels as well as identified the receptors of messages from the growth factors.
+1952), head of the Translational Cancer Medicine Program and director of the Wihuri Research Institute, has discovered several growth factors that regulate the development of blood and lymphatic vessels as well as identified the receptors of messages from the growth factors.
 He has also studied growth factor and receptor use in the treatment of illnesses.

 In the 1990s, Alitalo and his research group discovered the receptors VEGFR-3 and Tie1, which receive growth factor messages, as well as the first lymphatic vessel growth factor VEGF-C and, together with international partners, the growth factors VEGF-B and VEGF-D.